-The turbidity is a measure of how cloudy water is, sometimes called the water clarity.
-This is often used as a measure of the sanitary quality of water and can be used as an indicator of filters not working effectively.
+Turbidity is a measure of how cloudy water is.
+Sometimes also termed water clarity, turbidity is often used as a measure of the sanitary quality of water and often indicates that filters are not working properly.

 Turbidity is present in a variety of applications.
 Below we outline where you may find turbidity and why it should be monitored.

 Turbidity is used to measure the clarity of pools and spas.
 Clear water is essential not only for the aesthetics of the pool, but also for safety reasons so that swimmers, lifeguards and camera systems can see through the water.

 The turbidity of pool and spa water should be below 0.5NTU.
 This level of turbidity is not visible to the naked eye; a meter designed for turbidity measurement should be used to test the water weekly.

 If the turbidity of the pool water increases, this can indicate a problem with the pool chemistry and / or the filter system.
 To find out what cause’s turbidity in pools, acceptable turbidity levels and how to measure turbidity in a swimming pool, read our support article measuring turbidity in swimming pools.

 Turbidity is a critical parameter for drinking water; it is one of the most important and regular tests done by drinking water companies.
 Turbidity monitoring is used to measure water processing efficiency in drinking water.
 Turbidity changes in drinking water can be caused by a multitude of things; it can indicate that the filters are not working correctly, that there is a problem with the water, ineffective disinfection or poor coagulation and flocculation.